HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 ## VOL design

-Unlike traditional storage layouts, a log-baseed storage layout do not store the data of a dataset directly.
-Instead, it records all I/O operations that modifies the dataset in a log-based format.
-In this work, we refer to the data structure used to store records the "log".
-In the log, records (entries) append one after another.
-Each record in the log contains the data as well as the metadata that describes an I/O operation.
-Some design store metadata and data together while others store them separately.

-A major advantage of using log-baseed storage layout is write performance.
-Writing to a dataset in log-based storage layout involves merely appending a record to the log.
-In this way, we always write to a contiguous region regardless of the I/O pattern at application level.
-Also there is no need to seek before each write.
-This type of I/O pattern is known be efficient on most of the file systems.

 We implemented a HDF5 VOL called log VOL that sotre HDF5 datasets in log-based storage layout.
 The log VOL intercept operation regarding dataset creation, querying, writing, and reading.
 For other operations, it is passed through to the native VOL (the VOL for native HDF5 format).